SADS Week 2024

 SADS Awareness Week

-The SADS Awareness week marks the 11th anniversary of the loss to Sudden Arrhythmic Death Syndrome (SADS) victim 14 year old Joe Humphries from Rothley who suddenly collapsed and died whilst out jogging on 4th October 2012.
+The SADS Awareness week marks the 12th anniversary of the loss to Sudden Arrhythmic Death Syndrome (SADS) victim 14-year-old Joe Humphries from Rothley who suddenly collapsed and died whilst out jogging on 4th October 2012.

-To mark this key milestone in the JHMT calendar, on the anniversary of Joe's death, I would like to welcome you all to the annual SADS Awareness Week from 2nd-8th October 2023.
+To mark this key milestone in the JHMT calendar, on the anniversary of Joe's death, I would like to welcome you all to the annual SADS Awareness Week from 30th September to 6th October 2024.

 During the week, pertinent issues in relation to sudden cardiac death and SADS prevention in the young will take place across Leicestershire and displayed across various digital platforms.